 “I still have managed to know the whole world as few people of any kind have had the chance to know it. . . .
 No magic formula has made this possible—simply the idea that we have just one chance at it and that chance must be taken while the taking is there.”

 Lillian Schoedler Papers

 Recognizing a growing demand for sources for the study of travel and life writing, Adam Matthew Digital and the Schlesinger Library have collaborated to digitize a selection of the library’s travel diaries and correspondence.
-These digitized sources will be published in Travel Writing, Spectacle and World History, a new on-line resource available to students and scholars.
-This exhibit highlights just a few of the many travel diaries and related correspondence, selected from over 50 of the library’s collections, that were included in the project.
+These digitized sources will be published in Travel Writing, Spectacle and World History, a new online resource available to students and scholars.
+This exhibition highlights just a few of the many travel diaries and related correspondence, selected from over 50 of the library’s collections, that were included in the project.